What are the alternative wonders of the world?

 It is likely that the role of Stonehenge changed over the centuries and that more than one of these theories is correct.

-The Maya ruins based in the Yucatan Peninsula are some of the most visited tourist destinations in Mexico.
+The Maya ruins based in the Yucatan Peninsula are some of the most visited tourist spots in Mexico.
 Dating from around 700 AD the famous pyramid was used as an observatory to track the movements of the stars.
 The Mayan astronomers were very accurate with their astrological observations.
 In fact when the Spanish arrived over a thousand years later, their astrology was still not as accurate as the Maya method.

 Other buildings at the site include the Temple of Chac Mool, the Hall of the Thousand Pillars, the excellently named Temple of Thousand Warriors and Playing Field of the Prisoners.
 Chichen Itza also features the best preserved great ball court in Mexico.
-These huge paved arenas have stone hoops attached high on the walls and ominous carvings of decapitated players adorn the sides.
+These huge paved arenas have stone hoops attached high on the walls and ominous carvings of headless players adorn the sides.

 Some of the pyramids have a layer of mica from Brazil over 2000 miles away.
 The best time to visit is during the autumn or spring equinox.
 As the sun sets, a shadow is cast onto the stairway which creates the effect of a giant snake moving down the temple.
 The huge snakes head statues at the bottom of the temple add to the effect.

 The Forbidden City

 The Forbidden City is a palace complex in Beijing, China.
 It is the best preserved example of an imperial palace to be found in China.
-It the largest ancient palatial structure in the world and the largest surviving wooden structure in China.
+It the largest ancient palatial structure in the world.
+It’s alsothe largest surviving wooden structure in China.

 The building was constructed in accordance with The Book of Changes.
 This is an ancient Chinese texts which promotes the union of human being and the nature.
 The symmetrical design and 8 gates of the palace represent the ideals of the book architecturally.